SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch19:monitoring_file_events.md

       link, you will receive events when some modifications are made to other hard links since they have the same inode.

-   2. Events made through **symlink** will not be notified.
+   2. Events made through **symlink** will NOT be notified.

-   3. When monitoring a directory, the `name` field of `struct inofity_event` will be set to indicate the specific file.
+   3. When monitoring a directory, and receiving events on the files or directories inside this watched directory, the `name` field of `struct inofity_event` will be set to indicate the specific file.

    4. If we perform an `inotify_add_watch(2)` call on a file or directory that has already been watched, then the original watch setting will be **replaced**